Regardless if you’re new to photography or a seasoned pro, for most of us, our first love is landscape photography.

 When bad weather strikes many photographers pack up their gear and go home.
-What they don’ t know is that they’re missing some amazing opportunities for great landscape photography!
+What they don’ t know is that they’re missing some amazing opportunities and ideas for great landscape photography!

 We’ve all seen countless numbers of photos that have been captured on a sunny days.
 Which is fine.
 But, think about the photos you’ve seen that consisted of nature at its worst: cars buried in pile of snow after a blizzard, bolts of lighting filling a purple the sky, 20+ feet waves during a hurricane, a tornado forming miles away, etc. Those types of shots are incredible to look at!

 Since most people are fearful when bad weather strikes, and stay inside, this is an opportune moment for you to capture some great photographs.
 As a photographer try not to let bad weather frighten you, but instead intrigue you to capture some awesome shots!